Today I'm compelled to write a bit about Hopi jeweler Victor Coochwytewa. It's a tall order so here goes...

 When Victor Coochwytewa passed away in July of 2011 at the age of 89, he had used artistry, heroism, service, hard work, and humility to create a life as beautiful as the jewelry he's known for.

-You can also watch a quick video of some of Victor Coochwytewa's pieces to see them in action.
+Watch a quick video of some of Victor Coochwytewa's pieces to see them in action.